johnckealy/djengu/README.md

 Then hey presto – you have a reverse proxy – you can add new apps with unique domain names simply by adding the entry to the Caddyfile and running `make deploy-prod` in the new app.

+### Hosting multiple web applications on the same server instance

+TODO

 ### Flavours